sethpoly/job_hunting_script/README.md

 # job_hunting_script
-A python script which opens up all the necessary wesbites and files that I use when starting a job application session.
+A python script which opens up all the necessary websites and files that I use when starting a job application session.

 ## Websites and files opened
 - Various job boards (LinkedIn jobs, Indeed, etc.)